divyanshunarula/WA-Lithium-Energy-Dashboard/README.md

 6. Use the Date slicer to zoom into specific periods
 7. Navigate to Page 2 to explore the opportunity analysis

----

 ## Strategic Insight

-This dashboard makes three arguments simultaneously:
+This dashboard makes three arguments simultaneously.

 **For EV manufacturers:** WA is the world's most stable, geopolitically safe lithium supply partner.
 Unlike oil, WA lithium is not subject to Middle East conflict or shipping lane disruption.

 **For the WA government:** At 10% global EV adoption increase, the revenue impact on WA's lithium industry runs to $5.24 billion AUD.
 The infrastructure, jobs, and royalties that come with being the world's most reliable lithium supplier are within reach.

-**For investors:** The data shows that lithium stocks outperformed the oil index by 49 points over 15 months — suggesting the market is pricing in the energy transition faster than most people realise.
+**For investors:** The data shows that lithium stocks outperformed the oil index by 49 points over 15 months, suggesting the market is pricing in the energy transition faster than most people realise.

----

 ## Skills Demonstrated